 - Spikes of Villainy: Baron Violence's costume.

-- Spoof Aesop: "You know, though today was the worst day of my life, I learned many things.
+- Spoof Aesop: An Once an Episode fixture of the show.
+You'd even suspect that some episodes was written with the objective of delivering as far-out an Aesop as possible."You know, though today was the worst day of my life, I learned many things.
 First, the world looks a lot different when you're six inches tall and covered with feathers.
 Second, two heads are definitely not better than one.
 And finally, you can lay an egg and still feel like a man."

 - Straw Nihilist: The Heys, an alien race that coincidentally happen to look exactly like Arthur, who have a species-wide obsession with non-existence and the lack of purpose of life.